FirstHandScientist/genhmm/README.md

 - Note 3: make uses the file `Makefile` to modifiy the file 'Makefile_cpy` to create and call `Makefile_run`.

-## Getting Started
-The training is distributed over the number of classes on different processes.
-The parallelization is managed via a Makefile.
-Data and models are pushed to available devices in the `GenHMM.fit()` method.

 ### TIMIT dataset